 - (b) Computer Rooms.
-All newly installed computer room cooling systems and UPS systems in additions/alterations shall meet the requirements of Sections 120.6(h), 140.9(a)2, 140.9(a)3, and 140.9(a)5 and comply with the following Subsections. - 1.
-Economizers in Existing Buildings.
-Each individual cooling system primarily serving computer rooms in an existing building shall include either: - A. An integrated air economizer capable of providing 100 percent of the expected system cooling load as calculated in accordance with a method approved by the Commission, at outside air temperatures of 55°F dry-bulb/50°F wet-bulb and below, and be equipped with a fault detection and diagnostic system that complies with Section 120.2(i); or
+All newly installed computer room cooling systems and uninterruptible power supply systems in additions/alterations shall meet the requirements of Sections 120.6(i), 140.9(a)2, and 140.9(a)5 and comply with the following Subsections. - 1.
+Economizers.
+Each individual cooling system primarily serving computer rooms in an existing building shall include either: - A. An integrated air economizer capable of providing 100 percent of the expected system cooling load up to 80°F room supply air temperature at outside air temperatures of 55°F dry-bulb/50°F wet-bulb and below, and be equipped with a fault detection and diagnostic system that complies with Section 120.2(i); or - B. An integrated water economizer capable of providing 100 percent of the expected system cooling load up to 80°F room supply air temperature at outside air temperatures of 40°F dry-bulb/35°F wet-bulb and below.

-B. An integrated water economizer capable of providing 100 percent of the expected system cooling load as calculated in accordance with a method approved by the Commission, at outside air temperatures of 40°F dry-bulb/35°F wet-bulb and below.
+C. In Climate Zones 1-9, 11-14, 16, an integrated refrigerant economizer capable of providing 100 percent of the expected system cooling load up to 80°F room supply air temperature at outside air temperatures of 40°F dry-bulb/35°F wet-bulb and below.